Post-Graduate Certificate

 This course provides a foundation for understanding of evidence-based clinical prevention and population care and services to individuals, families and aggregates/identified populations through the identification of key competencies and relevant and predictable learning opportunities in their practice settings.

 NURS 6134.
-Clinical Application 1: Facilitation of Learning in an Academic Setting.
+Clinical Application 1: Facilitation of Learning.
 1 Credit Hour.

 NURS 6135.
 Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) Diagnosis and Management Clinical Seminar 1.
 1 Credit Hour.